Our Superior, Quinine-Free Tonic Water

 Our heather and silver birch botanicals are wild-foraged in the Scottish Highlands, with our latest batches coming from Wester Ross.
 We have yellow gentian and wormwood growing in the award-winning Secret Herb Garden and at Kevock Garden Plants, nestled at the foot of the Pentland Hills on the outskirts of Edinburgh.
 The vital work of the herb nursery ensures the future of our excellent Scottish botanicals, which, up until recently, had been sourced from Europe.
 We’re proud to support our local community.
 After all, we couldn’t bring you our superior tonic water without it.

 Unlike your regular, run-of-the-mill tonics, Cushiedoos’ quinine-free tonic water won’t dry your palette.
-There are no artificial sweeteners, no preservatives and no nasties.
-Even better, it’s got 24% less sugar than the leading premium tonic.
+There are no artificial sweeteners and we use natural sugars.
+Even better, it’s got 15% less sugar than the leading original premium tonic.

 Think Global, Source Local